 This page shows the financial health of Iowa’s state-chartered banks.
+These floating averages reports are a way to look at data that is always moving forward in time.
+Instead of looking at a fixed period, like a single calendar year from January to December, it looks at a "rolling window" of the most recent months.
 Below these reports, we have included a helpful guide that explains the math and technical terms in simple language.

 Reports